bussakornkrit/bussajournal/index.md

 layout: default
 ---

-# This is a journal of Bussakorn Krittanusarn
+# This is a journal of Bussakorn Krittanusarn :card_file_box:

 [MY CV](https://bussakornkrit.github.io/bussajournal/CV)